erayd/slightly/public/index.md

 Templates may be listed to any level, however care must be taken not to nest them recursively.

+### Content Targeting

+By default, rendered content will replace *the entire document*.
+That is probably not what you want.
+To prevent this, set a `target` either in the Slightly config file, or in the page frontmatter.

+If the `target` is set, and can be found on the page, then the content will be injected inside the first matching element.

 ### Table of Contents

 If you wish to include a table of contents, simply add the `slightly-toc`